Wesley Girls' Old Students Association Breaks Silence on Shafic's Suit Against School

-• The Old Girls Association of Wesley Girls Senior High School has rejected allegations of religious discrimination against Muslim students
+• The Old Girls Association of Wesley Girls' SHS has rejected allegations of religious discrimination against Muslim students

-• OGA emphasised that Wesley Girls operates under Methodist values and maintains an inclusive environment for all students
+• The OGA emphasised that the school operated according to Methodist values and maintained an inclusive environment for students

 Shafic Kwabena Osman, Wesley Girls, Cape Coast, SHS, muslim students, lawsuit

-Wesley Girls Old Students Association breaks silence on Shafic Kwabena Osman suit against the school.
+Wesley Girls' Old Students Association reacts to Shafic Kwabena Osman's discrimination suit against the school.
 Photo credit: Shafic Kwabena Osman & Cape Coast Oguaa/Facebook.

 Source: Facebook